AlanLuu/lox-go/README.md

     - `BufferZero(length)`, which returns a new buffer of the specified length, where each initial element is `0`
     - `cap(item)`, which returns the capacity of a buffer or list, which is the number of elements the buffer or list can store before having to internally resize the underlying array that stores the buffer or list elements when a new element is added
     - `chr(i)`, which returns a string with a single character that is the Unicode character value of the code point `i`, where `i` is an integer
+    - `Deque(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a deque with the arguments as deque elements
+    - `DequeIterable(iterable)`, which takes in an iterable and returns a deque with the iterable elements as deque elements
     - `eval(argument)`, which evaluates the string argument as Lox code and returns the result of the final expression in the evaluated code.
 If the argument is not a string, it is simply returned directly
         - **Warning**: `eval` is a dangerous function to use, as it can execute arbitrary Lox code and must be used with caution
     - `hex(num)`, which converts the specified integer `num` into its hexadecimal representation as a string prefixed with "0x"